 Newquay is one of the UK’s most popular holiday destinations and is famed for its great surfing beach at Fistral Bay.
 This Cornish town is packed with fun things to do, but what to do in Newquay in the rain?
+Learn more about the best rainy day activities in Newquay in this post.

 Table of Contents